-One very important function of any transfer switch is to disconnect the electric utility from any circuit supplied from the generator.
-This prevents the generator from feeding utility lines and endangering workers.
-It also keeps utility power and generator power separate once power is restored by the electric utility.
+One important safety feature of any transfer switch forces it to disconnect the electric utility from any circuit supplied by power from the generator.
+This prevents the generator from feeding utility lines which may endanger workers or neighbors.
+It also keeps utility power and generator power separate once the electric utility restores service.

-An Automatic Transfer Switch (ATS) is able to operate in conjunction with a standby generator to supply power without human intervention.
-Standby generator manufacturers make automatic transfer switches that work with their generators to provide specific features and power management capabilities.
+An Automatic Transfer Switch works with a standby generator to supply power without human intervention.
+Standby generator manufacturers produce various automatic transfer switches that work with their generators to provide specific features and power management capabilities.
 Together, the ATS and the backup generator work automatically without human intervention.

-Before making any purchase, ensure that the ATS you select is compatible with the generator you purchase, or choose a generator package that includes an automatic transfer switch.
+Always select a compatible ATS to work with your standby generator or choose a generator package that includes an automatic transfer switch.

-These automatic transfer switches only control the flow of power from the utility and the standby generator.
+These automatic transfer switches control the flow of power from the utility and the standby generator.
 During normal operation, they are in the utility position and power is supplied from the electric utility.
-When an outage occurs, they switch the power source to the generator and disconnect the utility.
+When an outage occurs, they disconnect the utility and switch the power source to the generator.

 Switch + Load Center